wellyshen/use-places-autocomplete/README.md

     debounce: 300
   });
   const registerRef = useOnclickOutside(() => {
-    clearSuggestions();
+    // When user clicks outside of the component, we can dismiss
+    // the searched suggestions by calling this method clearSuggestions();
   });

   const handleInput = e => {
-    setValue(e.target.value);
+    // Update the keyword of the input element setValue(e.target.value);
   };

   const handleSelect = ({ description }) => () => {
+    // When user selects a place, we can replace the keyword without request data from API
-    setValue(description, false);
+    // by setting the second parameter as "false" setValue(description, false);
     clearSuggestions();